catalyst-cloud/catalystcloud-docs/source/images/uploading-image.rst

   If the Image you are trying to upload is larger than 5GB you **must** use the OpenStack CLI to upload it to the cloud.
-This is due to a cap being placed on the dashboard.
+This is due to a cap being placed for uploads via our dashboard.

 Ensure that you have the OpenStack command line tools installed and that you have sourced an openrc file, as explained in the :ref:`CLI tools and SDKs section<command-line-interface>`.

-To upload the converted image to the Catalyst Cloud:
+To upload the converted image to Catalyst Cloud:

 .. code-block:: bash